SagerNet/SagerNet/README.md

 * Option to change the notification update interval
 * A Chinese apps scanner (based on dex classpath scanning, so it may be slower)
 * Proxy chain
-* Advanced routing with outbound profile selection support
+* Advanced routing with outbound profile selection
+* Reverse proxy

 ## OPEN SOURCE LICENSES